 - Log in to Workday via the Sign in to Workday link at the top of this page.

-- Select the cloud icon at the top-right of the home screen.
-On hover, this is labeled “Profile.”
+- In Workday, select the “person” icon at the top right of the screen.

 - Select View Profile under your Name.